-Cybersecurity threats are becoming increasingly common as technology advances into the new year.
-Many businesses are affected by cyber attacks each year, costing hundreds of thousands of dollars in informational and financial risk.
+Cybersecurity threats are becoming increasingly common as technology continues to advance.
+Many businesses are affected by cyber attacks each year, costing them thousands of dollars in informational and financial risk.

 Here are the 5 most common types of attacks that affect businesses.